GK Questions and Answers on Ionic Compounds

 The chemical bond formed by the transfer of electrons from one atom to another is called ionic bond.
 It is also known as electrovalent bond.
 And the compounds containing ionic bonds are called ionic compounds.
 Therefore, ionic compounds are made up of ions.

 Let us see one example between metal and a non-metal: In the formation of an ionic bond metal atom donates one or more electrons to the non-metal atom.
 By losing electrons, metal forms a positively charged ion or cation.
 Similarly, by gaining en electron non-metal forms a negatively charged ion or anion.
 Also, we know that positive ions and negative ions attract one another.
 The strong force of attraction developed between the oppositely charged ions is known as ionic bond.
-In this article we will study about ionic compounds, its properties, examples in the form of questions and answers.

 1. The atomic number of four elements P, Q, R, S are 6, 8, 10 and 12 respectively.
 The two elements which can react to form ionic compounds are: